tmgthb/Autonomous-Agents/README.md

 [When Two LLMs Debate, Both Think They'll Win](http://arxiv.org/abs/2505.19184v2)

-- Debate Simulation Framework: introduces a system to evaluate Large Language Models' confidence calibration in dynamic, adversarial settings using a multi-turn debate format and zero-sum structure.
+- Debate Simulation Framework: introduces a system to evaluate LLMs' confidence calibration in dynamic, adversarial settings using a multi-turn debate format and zero-sum structure.
 - The framework reveals systematic LLM overconfidence, confidence escalation across rounds, mutual high confidence claims, persistent self-debate bias, and misaligned private reasoning.
 - These findings highlight LLMs' limitations in self-assessment and belief updating when facing opposition, posing risks for deployment in assistant and agentic roles.